-- Replacement of indirect restorations if damage or breakage was directly related to provider error.
+- 3. Replacement of indirect restorations if damage or breakage was directly related to provider error.
 This type of replacement is the responsibility of the dental provider.
-If replacement is due to patient non-compliance, it may not be medically necessary - 4.
+If replacement is due to patient non-compliance, the patient is liable for the cost of replacement. - 4.
 Fixed restoration procedures for complete oral rehabilitation reconstruction - 5.
 Procedures related to the reconstruction of a patient's correct vertical dimension of occlusion and/or TMJ - 6.
 Laboratory based Crowns for the purposes of provisional splinting